-Easy Sugar Free Italian Amaretti Biscuits: a mouth watering ketogenic version.
+Easy Sugar Free Italian Amaretti Biscuits: a mouth watering keto version.
+1.5g net carbs.

 Hands up who loves Italian Amaretti but realises they are chock-full of sugar and therefore bad news.
 Well.
 They ARE simply yummy and addictive.
 For those with a sweet tooth, they are even more addictive than Pringles, I’d say.
 But they are also packed with refined sugar.